It’s only the start of the week, but you’re already longing for the weekend.

 During your break, instead of scrolling through your Facebook timeline and self-loathing over other people’s highlight reel, call your mom, best friend, partner, or other people you can talk to.
 Ask about their day.

 Share what happened with your and what you plan to do an hour from now.
-Exchange jokes.
+Exchange jokes to avoid occupational burnouts.
 We‘re social beings here.
 Human communication is vital in modulating your mood and getting you back on your feet

 9. Connect With Your Family and Friends on a Regular Basis